CDJaramillo/DinoMuseumVR/README.md

 *A Cardboard

-*Android SDK and Java JDK (make sure to install Android Studio and download the SDK, and install de Java JDK from here (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+*Android SDK and Java JDK (make sure to install Android Studio and download the SDK, and install the [Java JDK from here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 ### Installing

-First you need Unity 5.6 or above, also you need Android Studio with the SDK and JDK, then you need to create the APK and a compatible smartphone with gyroscope for using the project and a Google Cardboards (or other VR devicee) fo the VR experiencie.
+First you need Unity 5.6 or above, also you need Android Studio with the SDK and JDK, then you need to create the APK and a compatible smartphone with gyroscope for using the project and a Google Cardboards (or other VR device) for the VR experiencie.

 If you download the APK from this repository you need a compatible smartphone and a googles VR.

 ## Running the tests

-The player can move through the museum and use the waypoints (spheres) to move in any direction.
+The player can move through the museum and use the waypoints (spheres) to move on any direction.

 In the museum players can see some dinosaurs and images, also a text (on spanish for now) with some information of these creatures.

 ### Break down into end to end tests